mazinarsenal/hello_world/README.md

 my github hello world
 I am trying to have a better understing of githup
-Next I will want on git from the command line
+Next I will want on git from the command line hhhhhhhhhhh , who is the boss now github?